X

 Pantoprazole 40 mg is prescription-only.
-Long-term use should be medically supervised.
-After longer-term use, do not stop abruptly — use a tapering schedule.
+Long-term intake should be medically supervised.
+After longer intake, do not stop abruptly – use a tapering schedule.

-Pantoprazole is the most widely prescribed proton pump inhibitor (PPI) — and one of the medications most often taken for years without critical review.
-Short-term therapy (up to 4 weeks) carries virtually no risk, while long-term use can have subtle but clinically relevant consequences.
-Understanding the pharmacology allows an informed decision about whether and when pantoprazole is genuinely necessary.
+Pantoprazole is the most prescribed proton pump inhibitor (PPI) in Germany – and one of the medications most frequently taken for years without a critical review.
+Yet short-term therapy (up to 4 weeks) is almost risk-free, while long-term intake can have subtle but clinically relevant consequences.
+Anyone who understands the pharmacology can decide on a sound basis whether and when pantoprazole is really needed.

 | Property | Details |